 To learn more about sending us the appropriate documentation to process your I-20, arrange visa-related steps and accommodation, and make successful academic progress once you are at KCC, please choose the appropriate step below:

-Applicants from non-English speaking countries must provide proof of written and oral English competency by submitting official copies of scores from the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System) or the MELAB (Michigan Test of English Proficiency).
-KCC requires a score of 500 on the written TOEFL (computer-based = 173; internet-based = 61), a minimum score of 5 on IELTS or a minimum score of 75 on the Michigan test.
+Applicants from non-English speaking countries must provide proof of written and oral English competency by submitting official copies of scores from the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System).
+Kellogg Community College requires the following English competency scores:

-Upon successful processing of your admissions application and required documentation, we will issue you an I-20, an official document that provides supporting information on your F-1 academic status.
-Your I-20 may take a few weeks to mail; if you require that your I-20 is sent via faster shipping, you must arrange to pay the cost.
-Please contact us as soon as possible at firstname.lastname@example.org to discuss the options for your local address.
+KCC will issue you an I-20, an official document that provides supporting information on your F-1 academic status.
+Your I-20 will be sent through the mail and may take a few weeks to arrive.
+If you require that your I-20 to be expedited, you must arrange to pay the cost.
+Please contact us as soon as possible at [email protected] to discuss the options for your local address.

 Kellogg Community College is unable to provide support throughout the visa process aside from issuing your I-20.
 For all visa-related question, please contact the United States Embassy in your home country.